joaodallarosa/mibus/README.md

 ## Running on iPhone

 From the project root folder go to "mibus/platforms/ios/".
-Now you can open "Mibus.xcodeproj" with Xcode and run the app.
+Now you can open "Mibus.xcodeproj" with Xcode and run the app on a device or emulator.

 ## Running on the Browser